marilius12/taxes/pages/common-mistakes.md

 > If I'm not a tax resident in a country, I can live and work there without paying any tax.

 Most countries levy **non-resident withholding tax** on income that is sourced locally.
 As such, you do **not** have to be a tax resident in a foreign country to owe taxes there.
-For instance, if you work remotely in a foreign country as a non-resident, your work will be local sourced and thus subject to the non-resident WTH tax.
-Often though, the DTT with your home country will overwrite the local tax code, and you will only pay taxes to one of the two countries, the one in which you have your permanent home or other ties.
+For instance, if you work remotely in a foreign country as a non-resident, your work is local sourced and thus subject to the non-resident WTH tax.
+Often though, the DTT with your home country will overwrite the local tax code, and you will only pay taxes to one of the two countries - the one in which you have your permanent home or other ties.
 However, if there isn't a DTT between them, you may owe taxes to both.

 > If I live 4 months in 3 different countries, I don't have to pay taxes anywhere.

+While it is possible to not be a tax resident of any country (by becoming a non-resident in your home country and not triggering tax residency anywhere else), as mentioned above, you may still be liable for withholding taxes on local-sourced income in the countries you visit.

-In theory, it's possible to not be a tax resident of any country.
-In practice, you are most certainly a tax resident somewhere depending on the laws of the countries you visit and the country you are domiciled in.
-Typically, your tax residency is in the country you spend the most time in and/or have the most ties with (family, property, bank accounts, etc.).
-Otherwise, you might default to being a tax resident of your country of citizenship.
-Being a tax resident of no country also complicates banking and investing, as you're still liable for WTH tax.
+Note that in practice, you are most likely a tax resident somewhere depending on the laws of the countries you visit and/or are docimiled in.
+Typically, your tax residency is in the country you have your permanent home, center of vital interests, habitual abode (home you return to), or citizenship.
+The specific rules vary by country and may also be overwritten by DTTs.

 > If I live in a territorial-tax country, I can earn passive income from abroad tax-free.